bbonamin/strftimeslikethese/README.md

 Much of the work was based not only from the template above, but also in keyasuda's other bormashino apps, like https://github.com/keyasuda/bormashino-todomvc.

-These projects depend on the [bormashino gem](https://github.com/keyasuda/bormashino), which as of this writing only works in Linux, hence why [I've forked it to make it work in my M1 Macbook Air](https://github.com/keyasuda/bormashino/compare/main...bbonamin:macos-compatibility?expand=1).
-It's likely that updating the Gemfile in this project to not use the fork will allow building in Linux.

 ## Prerequisites

 - rbenv + ruby-build